Steven-Eardley/existing-wordpress-development-docker/README.md

 # Existing WordPress site development - Docker

 Expanded from [https://github.com/lumonald/existing-wordpress-development-docker](https://github.com/lumonald/existing-wordpress-development-docker).
-Minor changes to ports, and addition of phpMyAdmin.
+Minor changes to ports, specify new URL, and addition of phpMyAdmin.

-Quickly creates a local development environment for an *existing* WordPress site.
+Brings up an *existing* WordPress site from `wp-content` and a MySQL backup.
+Allows changing the configured URL, which speeds up developing on a local machine or easily switching domains.
+By default it will start on http://localhost:8000 for local preview.

-This application requires Docker to be up and running and for docker compose to also be installed.
+Requires Docker and docker-compose.
+Since the wordpress image includes an Apache webserver it would be possible to pare this down further e.g. by exposing the container on default web port 80, but to avoid conflicts and allow deployment with an nginx proxy the default port is 8000.

 The `docker-compose.yml` file defines 2 containers -